-When the decision was taken to start producing Volvo cars in August 1926, financial backer Svenska Kullagerfabriken – SKF – reactivated a company that had been idle since 1920 for the purpose.
+The decision to start producing Volvo cars was made in August 1926.
+Financial backer Svenska Kullagerfabriken (SKF) reactivated a company that had been idle since 1920 for the purpose.
 The name of that company was Volvo — formed in 1915 for the manufacture and marketing of bearings for the automotive industry.

-The SKF management came up with the Volvo name.
-It was simple, and easy to pronounce in most places around the world with a minimal risk of spelling errors.
-It also held an immensely strong symbolic connection to the company’s entire operations.
+SKF management came up with the Volvo name because it was simple, easy to pronounce in most places around the world, and it had a small risk of being misspelt.
+It also held a strong symbolic connection to the company’s entire operations.

 “Volvere” is the infinitive form of the verb “roll” in Latin.
 In its first person singular form, the verb “volvere” becomes “volvo,” i.e. “I roll.”
 Its Latin form gives rise to several derivations of the word that in one way or another, and in many languages too, describe a rotating movement, for instance, revolver.

-When Volvo was reactivated, the company adopted the ancient chemical symbol for iron — a circle with an arrow pointing diagonally upwards to the right.
+Just a few years after the first cars were manufactured, the company logo incorporated the ancient chemical symbol for iron — a circle with an arrow pointing diagonally upwards to the right.

 This is one of the oldest and most common ideograms in Western culture and originally stood for the planet Mars in the Roman Empire.
-Because it also symbolised the Roman god of warfare, Mars, and the masculine gender (as every bird-watcher can tell), an early relationship was established between the Mars symbol and the metal from which most weapons were made at the time, iron.
+Because it also symbolised the Roman god of warfare, Mars, and the masculine gender, an early relationship was established between the Mars symbol and the metal from which most weapons were made at the time — iron.